Diablo5G/ELK-Stack-Project/README.md

 ssh sysadmin@10.0.0.5
 ```

-3. I install the `stress` module with the following command:
+3. Install the `stress` module with the following command:

 ```bash
 sudo apt install stress
 ```

-4. I run the service with the following command and let the stress test run for a few minutes:
+4. Run the service with the following command and let the stress test run for a few minutes:

 ```bash
 sudo stress --cpu 1